-Enterprise Architect has a sophisticated charting facility that can be used to create powerful and expressive charts and dashboards that will provide insights into the Kanban process and enable Product Owners and other team members to monitor performance and determine ways of fine tuning how the team is working.
-There is a range of built-in charts including bar and pie charts, heat maps and more but a team is free to create any number of user-defined charts and these can be incorporated into team processes and reviews.
+Enterprise Architect has a sophisticated charting facility that can be used to create expressive charts and dashboards, which will provide insights into the Kanban process and enable Product Owners and other team members to monitor performance and determine ways of fine tuning how the team is working.
+There is a range of built-in charts including Bar and Pie Charts, Heat Maps and more, but a team is free to create any number of user-defined charts that can be incorporated into team processes and reviews.